-Historically bison and fire had a huge impact on plant communities and with the removal of these major influences plant communities changed.
+Historically, fire had a huge impact on most plant communities in the Trans Pecos, and light numbers of bison periodically grazed the region.
+The removal of these major influences resulted in dramatic changes in most plant communities.
 Without fire and a high intensity short duration type grazing regime plant communities began to see an increase in woody plant species and a change from grassland or savannah communities to more brushland or woodland habitat types.
 As brush continues to increase and begins to form closed canopies, cutting off sunlight to the area underneath, grass and forb production as well as overall diversity decreases.
-Some woody species tend to increase at rates greater than others, such as ashe juniper, and can begin to dominate a system.
+Some woody species tend to increase at rates greater than others, such as redberry juniper or mesquite, and can begin to dominate a system.
 Along with this domination come other changes that take place beyond what is realized by observation.
-Ashe juniper has had a tremendous impact on the ecosystem by causing an increase in soil erosion and significantly less water absorption.
-Cedar brakes lose a significant amount of precipitation through transpiration and overland flow, leaving much less water for aquifer recharge to insure adequate groundwater in the future.
+Woody plant encroachment has a tremendous impact on the ecosystem by competing with and reducing herbaceous vegetation, increasing soil erosion, and decreasing water absorption and infiltration.

-As mentioned before a diversity in both plant composition and structure within differing habitat types is the key to successful wildlife management and an area that is dominated by any single type or species of plant is rarely going to meet the needs of even a single species of wildlife.
-Again, utilizing the "tools" that Leopold described is the key to managing your property and providing the adequate amount and arrangement of brush to meet the needs of a multitude of wildlife species.
+As mentioned before a diversity in both plant composition and structure within differing habitat types is the key to successful wildlife management.
+An area that is dominated by any single type or species of plant is rarely going to meet the needs of even a single species of wildlife.
+Again, utilizing the "tools" that Leopold described is the key to managing your property and providing the adequate amount and arrangement of woody cover to meet the needs of a multitude of wildlife species.

-While a good grazing management and prescribed burn program can reduce the need for brush management, the axe may be needed when a particular piece of property is beyond the point that utilizing other tools is realistic.
+Although prescribed fire and proper grazing management can reduce the need for brush management, the "axe" may be needed when a particular piece of property is beyond the point that utilizing other tools is realistic.
 The axe is rarely used in the 21st century when dealing with extensive brush or woody encroachment.
-Today chainsaws, herbicide and mechanical equipment such as bulldozers or tree shears take the place of the axe and serve to set back succession in more advanced stages.
+Today chainsaws, herbicide and mechanical equipment such as bulldozers or tree shears take the place of the axe and serve to set back succession.

-Brush management is only part of a good habitat management program and should be planned carefully as to how it fits in with overall management goals.
+Brush management, when needed, is only part of a good habitat management program and should be planned carefully to help meet overall management goals.
 The primary principles that drive any good brush management program are: 1) extent 2) pattern 3) selection and 4) method.
-The extent to which brush is going to be cleared is the first step in developing a program.
-Overall goals of the property should be examined and can help to dictate the amount of clearing needed to meet wildlife, livestock and/or aesthetic expectations.
-Clearing 100% of the brush may be best from a livestock production standpoint but if your overall goal includes white-tailed deer management you may only want to clear 50%.
-Individual plant treatment may be all you need depending on the amount of brush you have.
+The extent to which brush is going to be cleared or treated is the first step in developing a program.
+Overall goals of the property should be examined and can help to dictate the amount of clearing needed to meet wildlife, livestock, water conservation, and/or aesthetic expectations.
+Clearing a large portion of the brush may be best from a livestock production standpoint, but if your overall goal includes white-tailed deer management you may only want to clear 50%.
+Individual plant treatment may be all you need, depending on the amount of brush present.
 The pattern in which brush is cleared should consider wildlife cover and accessibility.
 This may include cover from predators, nesting cover, and loafing or roosting cover.
-Maintaining travel corridors that link sections of brush is also very important.
+Maintaining travel corridors that link bedding and foraging areas is also very important.
 Selection includes both the site and the species of brush to be cleared.
-The site of brush clearing is important to make sure and keep erosion to a minimum.
-Soil type and slope should be considered.
-Certain soils may also be selected for clearing because of better forage production.
-Also removal of desirable plant species should be kept to a minimum.
-The method is determined by total cost analysis, soil erosion issues, and the type or species of brush which is being targeted.
+Soil type and slope are key considerations for minimizing erosion.
+Woody plants on specific soil sites may be selected for treatment because of greater response potential of grasses and forbs.
+Also Removal of desirable plant species should be kept to a minimum.
+The proper method of treatment can usually be determined by total cost analysis, soil erosion issues, and the type or species of brush which is being targeted.